 The Garneau Theatre was designed in the Art Moderne style by William Blaikie for Suburban Theatres of Edmonton.
 Construction was completed in the summer of 1940, and the first screening (The Great Waltz) was on October 24, 1940.
-The theatre has had many styles of programming over the years, under Suburban (Bill Wilson, Manager) until 1971, Famous Players (1971-1990), Magic Lantern Theatres (1991-2011) and now Metro Cinema.
+The theatre has had many styles of programming over the years, under Suburban (Bill Wilson, Manager) until 1971, Famous Players (1971-1990), Magic Lantern Theatres (1991-2011) and Metro Cinema (2011-Present).

 The theatre features 300 seats on its main level, and a distinctive 200-seat mezzanine level.
 A permanent stage structure has been in place from the beginning, and the Garneau has often been used for talks, performances and community gatherings.